 The condition of our four meeting houses is maintained by quinquennial inspections by an independent surveyor.
+The next inspections have been arranged for August 2021 using a newly appointed firm for all 6 Meeting Houses in Kent.
 Rochester and Maidstone are overseen by a paid steward.
 Sevenoaks has a resident warden and Tunbridge Wells is developing a new policy following its refurbishment.
-Rochester Meeting House is a Grade 2 listed building.
+Rochester Meeting House is a Grade 2 listed building, recently re-confirmed.

 Sustainability and energy conservation have played a large part in improvements at Maidstone and Sevenoaks, especially double glazing.
-Tunbridge Wells has been completely modernized and Rochester has planned for a more efficient heating system to be installed.
+Tunbridge Wells has been completely modernized and Rochester has a more efficient heating system installed.
 Disabled access has been improved at Sevenoaks and Tunbridge Wells.
+Rochester Meeting and The Open House Project based there have embraced the Plastic Free Medway call to reduce the use of single use plastic and additionally to use kinder and more ecologically friendly products for cleaning.

 Each meeting house is tasked with an annual risk assessment of its premises.
 Area meeting funds cover the costs of necessary repairs and improvements.
-Trustees assure that the properties comply with the expectations of the insurers.
+Trustees assure that the properties comply with the expectations of our new insurers, Congregational Insurance, via Edwards Insurance Brokers who also serve several Quaker areas.